An internal medicine specialist explains the answer to this question in an interview with dvm360.

-Ellen Behrend, VMD, PhD, MS, DACVIM (SAIM), a consultant at Veterinary Information Network, answers a common question from caregivers of cats with diabetes: should a cat receiving a sodium-glucose cotransporter 2 (SGLT2) inhibitor be placed on a specific diet?
-As Behrend explains, she recommends still following the traditional diet for a cat with diabetes, which consists of a high-fat, high-protein, low-carbohydrate nutrition.
+Ellen Behrend, VMD, PhD, MS, DACVIM (SAIM), a consultant at Veterinary Information Network, answers a common question from caregivers of cats with diabetes: Should a cat receiving a sodium-glucose cotransporter 2 (SGLT2) inhibitor be placed on a specific diet?
+As Behrend explains, her recommendation is to follow the traditional diet for a cat with diabetes, which is high in fats and protein and low in carbohydrates.
 In the video, she delves into the reason behind this.

 Below is the interview transcript, which has been lightly edited for improved clarity:

-Ellen Behrend, VMD, PhD, MS, DACVIM (SAIM): So a really common question is about diet in combination with an SGLT-2 inhibitor: Do you put a cat on a specific diet?
-And when?
+Ellen Behrend, VMD, PhD, MS, DACVIM (SAIM): A really common question is about diet in combination with an SGLT2 inhibitor: Do you put a cat on a specific diet, and when?

-So, I still recommend the typical diabetic cat diet: high fat, high protein, low carbohydrate in combination with an SGLT-2 inhibitor, there's some evidence in people that such a diet could increase the risk of [diabetic ketoacidosis] (DKA).
-We don't know in cats—cats handle carbohydrates hugely different than people do, so until we know better or differently, I'm going to use a high fat, high protein, low carbohydrate diabetic diet because it can really help with putting a cat into remission, at least when the cat is on insulin.
+I still recommend the typical diabetic cat diet: high fat, high protein, low carbohydrate, in combination with an SGLT-2 inhibitor.
+There's some evidence in people that such a diet could increase the risk of [diabetic ketoacidosis].
+We don't know in cats.
+Cats handle carbohydrates hugely [differently] than people do, so until we know better or differently, I'm going to use a high-fat, high-protein, low-carbohydrate diabetic diet because it can really help with putting a cat into remission, at least when the cat is on insulin.

 From exam room tips to practice management insights, get trusted veterinary news delivered straight to your inbox—subscribe to dvm360.